 The most marathon wins life-time.
 Ritva Vallivaara-Pasto (FIN) has won more marathons than any other individual with more than 300 wins.
 Click here for the runners with 20 or more career marathon wins.
 The most marathon wins in one calendar year is 83 by Parvaneh Moayedi (USA) in 2013.

 The shortest span of time between sub-2:10's.
 Yuki Kawauchi (JPN) ran 2:09:05 at Fukuoka JPN on 01 Dec 2013 and then ran 2:09:15 at Hofu JPN on 15 Dec 2013, just 14 days later.
 Click here for more. (question from Brett Larner)

 The longest span of time between first and last (most recent) marathon wins.
-Benji Durden (USA) with a span of 36y107d, from 05 Feb 1977 to 23 May 2013 .
-Here are the runners with time spans of 15 years or more.
+James Miller (USA) with a span of 37y265d, from 24 Jun 1978 to 06 Mar 2016 .
+Here are the top 200 runners by time spans.